pbakun/bakson.github.io/_posts/2022/2022-10-09-sql-image-sitecore.md

 Write-Verbose "SQL Server restarted"
 ```

-Now let's rebuild the image, spin up the again container and run 'create database' query again.
-This time our query returns:
+Now let's rebuild the image, spin up the container again and run our SQL query again.
+This time it returns:

 {% include center-img.html images="articles/2022/sql-image-sitecore/Code_h4ULKXTYrW.png" %}

 {% include center-img.html images="articles/2022/sql-image-sitecore/sacha-baron.gif" %}

 Here our work is basically done.
 One thing worth adding is enabling contained databases.
-During development you sometimes copy databases between different machines and this error pops up while attaching.
+During development you sometimes copy files between different machines and this error can pop up when attaching database.
 You can do it by simply adding couple more lines of code in `start.ps1`:

 ```powershell
 $sqlCmd = "EXEC sp_configure 'show advanced', 1 `